xuyafei/QRCodeReader/README.md

 # QRCodeReader
-a project that reade QR demo
+a project that read QR demo